joshbeard/resume/README.md

 September 2015 - May 2022 - Remote

 * Contracted to [Science Analytics and Synthesis](https://www.usgs.gov/core-science-systems/science-analytics-and-synthesis/) at the [US Geological Survey](https://www.usgs.gov/).
-* Lead and contributed to many of the group's most challenging technical projects.
+* Managed the architecture and implementation of the IT platform for 50+ USGS products, ensuring their smooth operation.
-* Collaborated with over a dozen teams to deliver applications to the USGS science community.
+* Led and contributed significantly to complex technical projects within the Science Analytics and Synthesis group at the US Geological Survey.
-* Worked with hundreds of codebases spanning several languages and product teams.
+* Deployed comprehensive configuration management across hundreds of Linux servers using Puppet and Ansible.
-* Responsible for the architecture and implementation of the IT platform for over 50 USGS products.
+* Migrated hundreds of projects from Bamboo and BitBucket to GitLab.
-* Migrated over 50 products from on-premise and on-VM deployments to AWS deployments, using Docker and native AWS services.
+* Architected and deployed scalable and flexible HTTP services with AWS, Nginx, and Traefik.
-* Composed CI/CD pipelines for hundreds of projects, improving consistency through automation, empowering product teams, and reducing friction for releasing software.
+* Successfully migrated 50+ products from on-premise and on-VM deployments to AWS and Docker.
-* Authored and maintained hundreds of pages of robust documentation for "all things DevOps" and project-specific documentation, utilizing Markdown and adopting a "docs-as-code" workflow.
+* Automated CI/CD pipelines for hundreds of projects, streamlining release processes and enhancing consistency.
-* Instructed colleagues on a variety of subjects, including Docker, AWS, and Terraform.
+* Collaborated effectively with over a dozen teams to deliver critical applications to the USGS science community.
-* Implemented and maintained configuration management (Puppet, Ansible) across hundreds of servers.
+* Authored extensive documentation, adopting a "docs-as-code" approach to ensure clear guidance on DevOps practices and project-specific information (utilized Markdown).
-* Implemented and maintained Infrastructure as Code across dozens of applications and services.
+* Provided mentorship and training to colleagues on various topics, including Docker, AWS, and Terraform.
-* Developed new HTTP architecture, utilizing CloudFront, Nginx, and S3.
+* Established and managed Infrastructure as Code for numerous applications and services.

 _Key technology and skills: Linux, GitLab, Docker, AWS (wide range of services), Terraform, Ansible, Puppet, Python, Packer, VMware vSphere, Jira, Artifactory, Bamboo, BitBucket, Tomcat, Ruby, Nginx, Traefik, Apache_